rosflight/rosflight_firmware/docs/user-guide/performance.md

 ### Tuning the Complementary Filter
 The complementary filter has two gains, \(k_p\) and \(k_i\).
 For a complete understanding of how these work, I would recommend reading the Mahony Paper, or the technical report in the reports folder.
 In short, \(k_p\) can be thought of the strength of accelerometer measurements in the filter, and the \(k_i\) gain is the integral constant on the gyro bias.
 These values should probably not be changed.
 Before you go changing these values, make sure you _completely_ understand how they work in the filter.

-If you do decide to change these values, you should stick to the following rule of them.
+If you do decide to change these values, you should stick to the following rule of thumb.

 $$k_i \approx \tfrac{k_p}{10}.$$